BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.9-beta2 - 22 Nov 2019 =
+* Added new hook buddyforms_the_loop_after_actions to the table.
+* Added a new filter buddyforms_shortcode_the_loop_post_status.
+* Fixed an issue in the Gutenberg blocks for the post listings.
+* Update Freemius to 2.3.1.
+* Removed the dependency of the templates from the demo site.
+* Improved the GDPR form element.
+* Improved the conversion to UTF8 and the subject UTF8 conversion.
+* Improved the string to be ready for localizations.
+* Fixed the email sending for the anonymous user.
+The default notification setup include `From Email` as submitter and this value is only available if the user is logged in, now when is send by a user not logged the notification will use the admin email form the wp config.
+* Improved the email notification header to be more compatible with 3rd party systems like SendGrid.
+* Added a hook to modify the emails header before pass to wp_mail.
+* Improved the textarea element code and validation.
+* Added a function inside the date element to check if the date is valid in certain format.

 = 2.5.9-beta1 - 24 Oct 2019 =
 * Fixed the required validation for the File element.
 * Correct the align text for the feature image and upload form element.